openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 `@run driver`.
 This is the same as `@run main` with the exception that any VM options specified on the command line will not be used when running the specified class.

+### When should I update the `@bug` entry in a test description?

+When a new test is added to a test suite, it is generally considered good practice to add an `@bug` entry that identifies one or more bug numbers for the issue that the new test is addressing.

+Sometimes, when fixing a bug, it may be more appropriate to modify an existing test than to write a completely new one.
+In this case, it is appropriate to add a bug number to the existing `@bug` entry, to indicate that this test is both a test for the original issue and for one or more additional issues.

+If you're modifying an existing test, check whether the `@summary` entry should be updated as well: if it is too specific to the original reason for the test, you should generalize the summary.

+It can also happen that when you're fixing a bug, you may break some existing, unrelated tests, such that you need to update those tests to work again.
+In this case, you should probably _not_ update the `@bug` entry.

+These guidelines can be summarized as follows:

+* If you're updating a test to be a regression test for a bug fix, then you should probably update the `@bug` entry.
+* If you're updating a test because it was affected by a bug fix, but the test is not otherwise a regression test for the bug fix, then you should probably not update the `@bug` entry.

 --------

 ## Organizing tests